Fascism in North America

 Fascism, a far-right, authoritarian, and ultranationalist political ideology and movement, has a long history in North America, with the earliest movements appearing shortly after the rise of fascism in Europe.

 Canada

 In Canada, fascism was divided between two main political parties, the Winnipeg-based Canadian Union of Fascists and the Parti national social chrétien, later renamed the Canadian National Socialist Unity Party.
-The Canadian Union of Fascists was modelled after the British Union of Fascists and led by Chuck Crate.
-The Canadian National Socialist Unity Party was founded by Adrien Arcand and inspired by Nazism.
-The Canadian Union of Fascists in English Canada never reached the level of popularity that the Parti national social chrétien enjoyed in Quebec.
+The Canadian Union of Fascists was modelled after the British Union of Fascists and it was led by Chuck Crate.
+The Canadian National Socialist Unity Party was founded by Adrien Arcand and it was inspired by Nazism.
+In English Canada, the Canadian Union of Fascists never gained the level of popularity that the Parti national social chrétien gained in Quebec.
 The Canadian Union of Fascists focused on economic issues, while the Parti national social chrétien concentrated on racist themes.
 The influence of the Canadian fascist movement reached its height during the Great Depression and declined from then on.